While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 When human interests are automatically prioritised over similar or stronger animal interests, this is often described as speciesism – a term popularised by Singer to describe bias in favour of one’s own species (3).

 The concept of speciesism does not claim that all human and animal interests are equal in every situation.
-There may be cases where human survival or serious need outweighs the interests of non-human animals.
+There may be cases where human survival or serious needs outweigh the interests of non-human animals, and likewise, where the interests of one group of non-human animals is prioritised over another’s.

 However, when the comparison is between relatively minor human preferences, such as taste or convenience, and an animal’s interest in continuing to live, it is not difficult to argue that favouring ourselves in those cases reflects bias rather than necessity.